Skip to content

 Example of an MPTRAC simulation

-The example can be found in the project directory.
-The project directory can also be used to store results of other simulation and experiments with MPTRAC.
+The example can be found in the projects directory.
+The projects directory can also be used to store results of other simulation and experiments with MPTRAC.
 The simulation is controlled by a shell script:

 cd mptrac/projects/example